Tips Bulletin

 This recycled organic waste, or black gold as referred to fondly by farmers, improves soil health, recycles nutrients, and reduces greenhouse gas emissions.

 It is helpful as a fertilizer, soil amendment, or mulch for home gardening, horticulture, and agriculture.
-Additionally, composting reduces personal waste since it recycles everything from leftover food and old newspapers to lawn debris.
+Composting hair, leftover food, and other organic matter also reduces personal waste.

 Well-balanced compost contains nitrogen, phosphorus, and potassium, as well as sulfur, magnesium, carbon, calcium, copper, boron, iron, iodine, and other beneficial nutrients.